Regal Entertainment Group (RGC) Q2 2017 Results - Earnings Call Transcript

 As a result of the acquisitions, we now expect quarterly depreciation expense to be approximately $64 million to $65 million for the remainder of 2017.
 And with respect to our capital structure, in June, we took advantage of historically low rates in the leverage loan market and successfully amended our senior credit facility providing for a 50 basis point reduction in the LIBOR-based interest rate and additional borrowings of $150 million, which were used to partially fund the Santikos and Warren transactions.
 The impact of these changes on both our cash and GAAP interest expense is negligible, as the interest on the incremental borrowing is entirely offset by the overall rate reduction.
 As a result, we expect quarterly interest expense of approximately $32 million for the remainder of 2017.

-In closing, while the quarter was not what we had hoped for from the box office perspective, we're excited about the recent additions to our circuit, the financial impact of our ongoing customer amenity initiatives and the opportunity for box office success in the back half of 2017.
+In closing, while the quarter was not what we had hoped for from a box office perspective, we're excited about the recent additions to our circuit, the financial impact of our ongoing customer amenity initiatives and the opportunity for box office success in the back half of 2017.

 Operator, this concludes our prepared remarks, and we will now open the lines for questions.